GiuseppeBergamino/A-Description-Driven-XR-Translation-of-VCV-Rack/vcv_bridge/README.md

 ## Build

 The Bridge follows the standard VCV Rack plugin structure.
-To build it, install the VCV Rack SDK and follow the official VCV Rack plugin development and building documentation.
+To build it, install the VCV Rack SDK and follow the official VCV Rack plugin development and building [documentation](https://vcvrack.com/manual/PluginDevelopmentTutorial).

+Typical Rack plugin builds use the `RACK_DIR` environment variable to point to the local Rack SDK installation, followed by `make`.

 Tested with:
 - VCV Rack: 2.6.6